The Diorama, Regent's Park: Origins in London

-Dioramas were perspective painted scenes dramatized with lighting and other effects which were a precursor of the cinema.
-Their genesis in London was devised by the painter Philippe de Loutherbourg and set up in Lisle Street, Soho in 1781.
+Dioramas were perspective painted scenes dramatized with lighting and other effects that were a precursor of the cinema.
+Their genesis in London was devised by the painter Philippe de Loutherbourg and set up in Lisle Street, Soho, in 1781.
 It consisted of a 10 ft wide box within which a series of moving and mechanically operated scenes, such as a storm at sea, were displayed.
 Earlier, non-moving, forerunners were the panoramas and the peepshows of the streets and fairgrounds as depicted by William Hogarth in his engraving of Southwark Fair.

-From 1820 the Cosmorama (from the Greek words kosmos and orama, meaning world and scene) in St James’s Street, Mayfair and later Regent Street became a fashionable meeting place.
+From 1820 the Cosmorama (from the Greek words kosmos and orama, meaning "world" and "scene") in St James's Street, Mayfair and later Regent Street became a fashionable meeting place.
 It featured fourteen peepholes onto perspective scenes using large convex lenses, mirrors and special lighting to create scenic effects.
-Then, in Paris in 1822, Charles-Marie Bouton (1781– 1853), a Troubador painter, and Louis Jacques Mandé Daguerre (1787–1851), a skilful painter of trompe-l'œil and later inventor of the first practical form of photography, produced their remarkable Dioramas (from the Greek words dia and orama, through and scene).
-They followed up their Paris success with Dioramas in Berlin and London in 1923.
+Then, in Paris in 1822, Charles-Marie Bouton (1781– 1853), a Troubador painter, and Louis Jacques Mandé Daguerre (1787–1851), a skilful painter of trompe-l'œil and later inventor of the first practical form of photography, produced their remarkable Dioramas (from the Greek words dia and orama, meaning "through" and "scene").
+They followed up their Paris success with Dioramas in Berlin and London in 1823.